 Where the new instance is of a user-defined class or record the expression may optionally

-be followed by a 'with clause` in order to specify any property values.
+be followed by a with clause in order to specify any property values.
 Example of this use:

 +function dealCardname(random as Floatparameter definitions) returns CardType